O-P-E-N-MIT/Airship-Geometric-Modelling/ReadMe.md

 * Set the Gertler parameters or select a standard preset in the Standard Envelope dropdown.

-* Select the number of lobes and set separation offsets.
+* Select the number of lobes and set the lobes' separation offsets.

 * Configure fin dimensions or uncheck "GENERATE FINS WITH HULL" for a hull-only model.